Identifying if a vehicle is abandoned

 Reporting an abandoned vehicle

-If you consider a vehicle to be abandoned, you can report this using the Abandoned Vehicle form.
-Please ensure all sections of this form are completed before returning to the Council.
+Once you have considered the above, you can report an abandoned vehicle to the Council for investigation.
+This should be done via the Abandoned Vehicle form.
+Please ensure all sections of this form are completed before returning it to the Council.

 The completed form can be submitted via email, post or hand delivered to the Council Offices using the contact details below.